The New Luxury: What Americans Really Value Nowadays

 The Brands Americans Call “Luxury” Now

-Across categories, Americans consistently name brands known for quality, consistency, and emotional connection, NOT exclusivity.
+Across categories, Americans consistently name brands known for quality, consistency, and emotional connection, not exclusivity.

 Top aspirational brands include: